How Do I Know If A Paypal Email Is Fake Or Real

 3. Asks for Personal Information or Credit Card Details

 Emails sent by PayPal will never ask for your bank details or any other kind of personal information.
-You need to know that any email which claims to be from PayPal but is asking for your credit card details or bank information is a fake one.
+You need to know that any email that claims to be from PayPal but is asking for your credit card details or bank information is a fake one.

 You should immediately report the email to PayPal and then block the ID as it’s a fake account.